hanwenzhang123/fullstack-note/04-note/README.md

 - npm test: start the test runner
 - npm run eject: removes this tool and copies build dependencies, configuration files and scripts into the app directory.
 If you do this, you can not go back.

+#### Server-side Responsibility
+- client: generating web pages
+- server: a gateway to the data, we can provide endpoints that the client can talk to get or save various pieces of data
+- server provides an api to clients, each api like buttons on a remote control, all api we set up represent the interface how we interact with tv

 #### Basic ExpressJS Setup
 ```js
 var express = require('express');